aramuk/login/README.md

 * Password strength rules (at least: 8 long, 1 #, 1 uppercase, 1 lowercase, 1 special character)
 * Logging in opens a temporary session
 * Cookie placed only contains session credentials
+* No encryption keys or user data stored on server

 Front-End
 * Efficient site navigation